 - Preheat the oven to 400F/200C.

-- Dice the squash and pepper into roughly bite-sized pieces and toss them, along with the garlic clove, with the 2tbsp olive oil and allspice.
-Roast for approx 30-40min until the squash is tender and starting to brown slightly.
+- Dice the squash into roughly bite-sized pieces and toss them with the 2 tablespoon olive oil and allspice.
+Roast for approx 40 minutes until the squash is tender and starting to brown slightly.
 Set aside to cool.

-- Meanwhile cook the farro according to the packet instructions - it will take around 15min.
+- Meanwhile cook the farro according to the packet instructions - it will take around 15 minutes.
 Drain and cool.
-Up to here can be done a day or two in advance, just keep your vegetables and/or your farro in the fridge until you need them.
+Up to here can be done a day or two in advance, just store both in the fridge until you need them.

-- Put the farro into a salad bowl and add the radicchio, apple and salad onions.
+- Put the farro into a salad bowl and add the other ingredients - squash, pepper, apple, arugula, pine nuts and cranberries.

 Nutrition